 Due to coronavirus, the Centers for Medicare & Medicaid Services is allowing Medicare Part D and Medicare Advantage plans to relax their “refill-too-soon” prescription rules if it will disrupt the beneficiary from accessing their medications.
 However, it's up to the discretion of the plan as to how they relax these rules.

 We recommend you check with your Part D or Medicare Advantage plan or your pharmacy about early refills.

 In addition, Part D and Medicare Advantage plans may relax other restrictions due to coronavirus, such as:

-- Reimburse beneficiaries for prescriptions they buy at an out-of-network pharmacy.
+- Reimbursing beneficiaries for prescriptions they buy at an out-of-network pharmacy.

-- Relax restrictions on retail pharmacies that offer mail and home delivery services of prescriptions.
+- Relaxing restrictions on retail pharmacies that offer mail and home delivery services of prescriptions.

-- Waive prior authorizations for Part D drugs used to treat coronavirus.
+- Waiving prior authorizations for Part D drugs used to treat coronavirus.